spacetelescope/jwst/docs/jwst/mrs_imatch/description.rst

 Overview
 --------

+This step has been deprecated in JWST calibration pipeline version 11.1.
+The mrs_imatch step is skipped in the default running of the calwebb_spec3 pipeline.

 The ``mrs_imatch`` step "matches" image intensities of several input 2D MIRI MRS images by fitting polynomials to cube intensities (cubes built from the input 2D images), in such a way as to minimize - in the least squares